RandyGaul/qu3e/README.md

 Using qu3e is about creating rigid bodies and attaching boxes to them.
 When a rigid body is initially created it exists without any collision information.
 Any number of shapes can be attached to a rigid body.
 All shapes are defined relative to their owning rigid body, or in other words: all shapes are defined in model space, where model space is the reference frame of the parent rigid body.

+The only header that should need to be included is **q3.h**.
 First create a physics scene.
 Usually only one physics scene needs to ever be created.
 The user must specify a fixed timestep upon scene creation:

+    #include "q3.h"

     q3Scene scene( 1.0 / 60.0 );

 A rigid body is created from a physics scene, and rigid bodies (or shapes) cannot be shared between different scenes.
 Rigid bodies are created by first creating a **q3BodyDef** object.
 Def objects can be created right on the stack: